sjdumas/tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-This is a required project - Tic Tac Toe - for [The Odin Project](https://www.theodinproject.com/).
+This is a required project - Tic-Tac-Toe - for [The Odin Project](https://www.theodinproject.com/).

 ## Skills Required
 - HTML